Japan to lift Tokyo area state of emergency as planned on Sunday | Health

 Japan to lift Tokyo area state of emergency as planned on Sunday

-"There was no objection to the plan," Nishimura, who also heads Japan's coronavirus response, said after a meeting with the advisory panel.
+"There was no objection to the plan," Economy Minister Yasuhisa Nishimura, who also heads Japan's coronavirus response, said after a meeting with the advisory panel.
 He added, however, that experts noted that infections had been creeping up in recent days, and that a resurgence was bound to occur.

-While the number of new COVID-19 cases has plunged from a peak in early January, the daily tally for Tokyo remains far from Governor Yuriko Koike's target of reducing the seven-day average to 70% or lower from the preceding week.
+While under pressure to bring COVID-19 under control ahead of the Tokyo Olympics this summer, the government is eager to jumpstart economic activity in the Greater Tokyo area, whose 36 million residents account for 30% of Japan's population.
+The number of new COVID-19 cases has plunged from a peak in early January, when the third and most deadly wave of the pandemic swept the country.
+But the daily tally for Tokyo remains far from Governor Yuriko Koike's target of reducing the seven-day average to 70% or lower than the preceding week.

 On Wednesday, the capital reported 409 cases, compared with a peak of 2,520 on Jan.
-7, but the highest since mid-February.
-"The important thing is to make sure the rebound is not a big one - to keep the waves small," Nishimura said.
-"We ask our citizens to continue to take the basic precautions to prevent the spread of infections."

-The government's task force will meet later on Thursday to finalise the plan, followed by a news conference by Prime Minister Suga at 7 p.m.
-(1000 GMT).
-Tokyo and neighbouring Kanagawa, Chiba and Saitama prefectures have remained under state of emergency restrictions since early January, when cases spiked in the country's third and most deadly wave of the pandemic.
-Under the curbs, restaurants and bars are asked to close by 8 p.m and companies to allow more telecommuting.
+7, but the highest since mid-February. "(The state of emergency will be lifted) on the 21st, but does that mean anything goes after that?
+No, it doesn't, and we have to see it as entering a new stage," Koike told reporters.

 ALSO READ